 Your stomach is basically like a bag that accepts and stores food entering from the oesophagus.
-In response to food entering the stomach, cells in the lining of the stomach produce stomach acid and enzymes to help break the food down further.
-The acid in your stomach also helps to kill bacteria that may have been swallowed.
-In addition to the stomach acid, the muscles in the wall of your stomach help mix the food and the gastric acid juices together, helping to break down the food into a thick liquid.
-This liquid is then passed on to the small intestine, where the nutrients from the food you ate are absorbed into your bloodstream.
+In response to food entering the stomach, cells in the lining of the stomach produce stomach acid and enzymes to help break the food down further.2 In addition to the stomach acid, the muscles in the wall of your stomach help mix the food and the gastric acid juices together, helping to break down the food into a thick liquid.2 This liquid is then passed on to the small intestine, where the nutrients from the food you ate are absorbed into your bloodstream.2

 Can stomach acid cause any problems?

 Although the role of stomach acid is very important, it may potentially cause problems.
-A common problem is stomach acid reflux, sometimes known as heartburn.
-Symptoms of heartburn are generally described as a burning sensation in the back of the throat and chest area, usually behind the breastbone.
-Another sign of heartburn is a bitter or sour taste in the back of the throat.
-This happens when the lower oesophageal sphincter (s-fink-ter) is weakened, which allows the acidic stomach contents to move back up into the oesophagus where they can cause pain or inflammation.
+A common problem is gastroesophageal reflux, sometimes known as heartburn.
+Symptoms of heartburn are generally described as a burning sensation in the back of the throat and chest area, usually behind the breastbone.5,6 Another sign of heartburn is a bitter or sour taste in the back of the throat.6 This happens when the lower oesophageal sphincter (s-fink-ter) is weakened, which allows the acidic stomach contents to move back up into the oesophagus7 where they can cause pain or inflammation.8

-What can you do if stomach acid symptoms affect you?
+What can you do if stomach acid reflux symptoms affect you?

-There are a number of ways, such as lifestyle and dietary changes, to help prevent the pain caused by stomach acid.
-However, if you are affected by stomach acid already, there are various medications that can relieve acid-related conditions, such as heartburn and indigestion.
-Gaviscon Dual Action Liquids and Tablets are an effective way to help relieve heartburn and indigestion.
+There are a number of ways, such as lifestyle and dietary changes, to help improve symptoms associated with stomach acid reflux.9–12 However, if you are affected by stomach acid already, there are various medications that can help treat the symptoms of acid-related conditions, such as heartburn and indigestion symptoms.
+Gaviscon Dual Action Liquids and Tablets are an effective way to help relieve heartburn and indigestion.13

 How does Gaviscon Dual Action relieve the pain and discomfort of heartburn and indigestion?